Deejayxtra/literary-lions/README.md

 -d: Runs the container in detached mode (in the background).
---name literary-lions-backend: Names the container literary-lions-backend.
+--name literary-lions-backend: Names the container literary-lions-backend

--p 8080:8080: Maps port 8080 of the container to port 8080 on your local machine.
+(../../literary-lions$ docker run -d --name literary-lions-backend -p 8080:8080 literary-lions-backend) -p 8080:8080: Maps port 8080 of the container to port 8080 on your local machine.
 literary-lions-backend: This is the name of the Docker image you built.